Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Only feed your pooch twice a day.
 You can also train your dog to understand impulse control by asking him to sit before you give him his food bowl.
 This helps him understand that you are the food provider and that you're not trying to take his food away.

-Do something constructive to build trust.
+Try doing something new to build trust with your pet.
 I suggest trying to add food to his bowl.

 Let's say you are walking by, and your dog growls at you because he doesn't want to be bothered.
 Stand at a distance where he will not growl at you and casually toss him a treat.
 Make sure you toss the treat only when he is not growling.
 Do this every day, and try to get closer and closer.
 If you do this diligently every day, your dog will no longer greet you with a growl but, rather, with a wagging tail in anticipation of a treat!

 Note: Never back away from a growling dog.
 Just stop proceeding and wait until he calms down.
 Once he is calm, then you can leave.
-By going away when he growls, the dog only learns that growling works!
+If you retreat when he growls, he will learn that growling works!

 - That you are fair because once you give him the food he earns, you let him eat in peace.
 Plus, you give him treats as you walk by!